 The Early Years Foundation Stage (EYFS) is set by the Department for Education that sets standards to ensure all children learn and develop well.
 We use these standards as a guide to support our work and ensure that children are having a rounded experience.
-We support and enhance children's learning and development holistically through play-based provocation and spaces set up with intent.
+We support and enhance children's learning and development holistically through play-based activities.
 We review all aspects of learning and development and ensure a flexible approach is maintained, which responds quickly to children's learning and developmental needs.
 We develop tailor-made activities based on observations which inform future preparation for each child and draw on children's needs and interests.
 This is promoted through a balance of adult-prepared and child-initiated opportunities both indoors and outdoors.